graeter-group/grappa/README.md

 We trained Grappa on the dataset (and train-validation-test partition) from Espaloma [<a href="https://arxiv.org/abs/2307.07085v4">Takaba et al. 2023</a>] and compared it with established MM force fields [<a href="https://pubs.aip.org/aip/jcp/article/153/11/114502/199591/A-fast-and-high-quality-charge-model-for-the-next">He et al.</a>], [<a href="https://doi.org/10.1021/acs.jctc.5b00255">Maier et al.</a>], [<a href="https://pubs.acs.org/doi/10.1021/ct200162x">Zgarbova et al.</a>].

 The Espaloma dataset covers small molecules, peptides and RNA with states sampled from the Boltzmann distribution at 300K and 500K, from optimization trajectories and from torsion scans.
 For all types of molecules, Grappa outperforms established MM force fields and Espaloma in terms of force accuracy, and for Boltzmann-sampled states also in terms of energy accuracy.
-To the best of our knowledge, this makes it the most accurate MM force field currently available (as of February 2024).

 <p align="center">
     <img src="docs/figures/table_benchmark.png" width="100%" style="max-width: 200px; display: block; margin: auto;">